Table of content

 Characterization of nanoparticles will be ever more important as nanotechnology develops.
 To get a thorough particle characterization, it is also expected that the future of particle size analysis will require the combination of several analytical methods.

-Portable and miniature particle size analysis tools that may be utilised on the go or right where they're needed are in high demand.
+Portable and miniature particle size analysis tools that may be utilized on the go or right where they're needed are in high demand.
 These compact devices are likely to offer rapid, on-site analysis, making particle size characterization more accessible in multiple industries.

 Particle size analysis will become more accurate, automated, real-time monitored, multidimensional, and integrated with modern technology in the future.
-These developments will make it possible to characterise particles more quickly, accurately, and thoroughly, boosting a variety of businesses' efforts to innovate and enhance the quality of their products and processes.
+These developments will make it possible to characterize particles more quickly, accurately, and thoroughly, boosting a variety of businesses' efforts to innovate and enhance the quality of their products and processes.